eguomin/diSPIMFusion/README.md

 ## Overview

-Dual-view inverted Selective Plane Illumination Microscopy (diSPIM) [[1]](#1)[[2]](#2) enables isotropic 3D resolution by fusing two view images acquired by two orthogonally configured arms.
-This repository provides a brief description and a collection of code on processing diSPIM data with GPU implementation [[3]](#3), mainly including two parts:
+Dual-view inverted Selective Plane Illumination Microscopy (diSPIM) [[1]](#1)[[2]](#2) enables isotropic 3D resolution by fusing two volumetric views acquired by two orthogonally configured arms.
+This repository provides a brief description and a collection of code to process diSPIM data with GPU implementation [[3]](#3), mainly including two parts:

 - **Image preprocessing**: background removal, ROI selection, image deskewing, etc.
-- **Dual-view image fusion**: registration and joint deconvolution, this is the major computation part, also refered to as `diSPIMFusion`.
+- **Dual-view image fusion**: registration and joint deconvolution, this is the major computational part, also refered to as `diSPIMFusion`.

-## Image Prepocessing
+## Image Preprocessing

-The preprocessing includes several operations on the raw dada at low level to facilitate the further fusion of the images.
+The preprocessing includes several operations on the raw data at low level to facilitate the further fusion of the images.
 Additionally, if the data are acquired in a stage-scan mode [[4]](#4), the raw images need to be deskewed to corrrect the distortion and converted to regular lightsheet-scan images.

 As an example, we provide [a ImageJ macro code](diSPIM_Preprocessing.ijm) along with [a reference](diSPIM_Preprocessing_Referrence.pdf) for preprocesing diSPIM raw data acquired by LabVIEW control software.
 The macro provides ImageJ-based user interface, including: